Skip to content

 </resource>

-<!-- Specify resource location (if XML is placed under resources, this can be omitted) -->
+<!-- Specify the resource location (not necessary if xml is placed under resources) -->

 <resource>